herofuzq/dotfiles/sketchybar/.config/sketchybar/README.md

 5.  **Event Loop**: Once the entire configuration is loaded, an event loop (`sbar.event_loop()`) is started.
 This loop listens for system events (like input method changes, front application switches, or aerospace workspace changes) and updates the corresponding bar items in real-time.

-6.  **Helpers**: The `helpers/` directory contains custom C programs that act as event providers for things not natively supported by Sketchybar, such as CPU load.
-These are compiled automatically.
+6.  **Helpers**: The `helpers/` directory contains custom C and Swift programs that act as event providers for things not natively supported by Sketchybar, such as CPU load, input method changes, and theme switching.
+These are compiled automatically on first run via the unified `make` chain (`helpers/Makefile` → `event_providers/Makefile` → each provider's `Makefile`).

 ### File Structure & Customization